ksajarana/KhadijahSajarana_Resume/index.md

 - Standardized and managed client data, resulting in a 15% increase in accuracy for better decision-making
 - Built interactive dashboards using **Tableau, PowerBI, and QlikSense**, improving data accessibility by 80% for faster decision-making
 - Created bilingual technical training materials and delivered sessions to 100+ international clients
-- Conducted sentiment analysis on 1,000,000+ tweets to gauge public perception of the government's Go-To Travel campaign during the Covid-19 pandemic, using various metrics and indicators
+- Conducted sentiment analysis on 1,000,000+ tweets to gauge public perception of the government's Go-To Travel campaign during the Covid-19 pandemic, using various metrics and indicators. [*Read more*](https://www.magellanic-clouds.com/blocks/blog/hints/using_magellan_blocks_and_tableau_to_understand_trends_around_covid-19/)

 ## Personal Projects